 co-ordinate bilingualism A term used by some linguists in the classification of bilingualism (see BILINGUAL).
 Co-ordinate bilinguals are those who attribute partly or wholly different MEANINGS to corresponding LEXICAL units in the two co-ordinating conjunction see CO-ORDINATION co-ordination (n.)
 A term in GRAMMATICAL analysis to refer to the process or result of linking LINGUISTIC UNITS which are usually of equivalent SYNTACTIC status, e.g. a series of CLAUSES, or PHRASES, or WORDS.
 (In this respect, it is usually distinguished from SUBORDINATE linkage, where the units are not equivalent.)
 Co-ordinate clauses are illustrated in the sentence John walked and Mary ran: the marker of linkage is and, a co-ordinating conjunction (or co-ordinator).
-Constructions may also be analysed as co-ordinate without any explicit marker (a phenomenon sometimes referred to as 'asyndetic co-ordinative role of the two adjectives can be tested by the insertion of and between them.
+Constructions may also be analysed as co-ordinate without any explicit marker (a phenomenon sometimes referred to as 'asyndetic co-ordination'), as in There was an awkward, depressing silence, where the co-ordinative role of the two adjectives can be tested by the insertion of and between them.
 The co-ordinate structure constraint in GENERATIVE GRAMMAR asserts that no RULE may affect a CONJUNCT in a co-ordinate structure, nor may any element in a conjunct be affected by a rule.